Diamond1826/M151LB/README.md

 #
 #DATABASE
 #The Dump File on Datenbank_Dump folder must be imported to youre Database
-#default config in my project is user: root, password:
+#default config in my project is DBName: m151LB, user: root, password: